 The Destiny 2 logo is simple and clear.
-The emblem announces the release of the second part of the popular game and invites the viewer to put on their helmet and protective suit and embark on another mission to save humanity.
+The emblem announces the release of the second part of the popular game and invites viewers to put on their helmets and protective suits and embark on another mission to save humanity.

 Destiny 2: Brand overview